 Coming in at a little under 2.5 miles long, it’s the largest island in the cluster.
 Although Koh Laan is most famous as a day trip activity to escape Pattaya, there are several accommodation options for spending the night on the island.

 Koh Laan has six nice beaches, but they are inundated with day trippers.
 Jet skis and banana boats are the beach soundtrack.
 If staying on the island, you’ll enjoy some more tranquility and personal space once people leave for the mainland in late afternoon or early evening.

-Ferries depart from Bali Hai Pier near the infamous Pattaya Walking Street (warning: it’s not considered a “family friendly” walk).
+Ferries depart from Bali Hai Pier near the infamous Pattaya Walking Street.
 The trip over to Koh Laan only takes about an hour.
 The last ferry leaves Pattaya at 6:30 p.m.

 03 of 07

 Hua Hin is best described as a busy resort beach; it's certainly a popular choice for locals and expats.
 You see more families and golfers than backpackers and budget travelers.